jess/brownwebdesign/app/posts/2013-11-25-000000-back-everything-up.markdown

 Don't get lazy and slack about your backups...it's easy to do over time, especially if you haven't had a scare in a while.
-Also, with all the focus on the cloud (Dropbox, Google Apps, S3, etc), it's easy to distance yourself be naive about how covered you were.
+Also, with all the focus on the cloud (Dropbox, Google Apps, S3, etc), it's easy to distance yourself and be naive about how covered you are.
 I incorrectly felt way too comfortable about the RAID setup and figured I had good coverage and I was very close to being WAY wrong.